 - A GUI web app that handles presentation of Alexa visual responses

-The Alexa Smart Screen SDK depends on the following additional GitHub repos:
+The Alexa Smart Screen SDK depends on the following additional GitHub repositories:

 You can set up the Alexa Smart Screen SDK by using the following Quick Start Guides:

 You can also create your device prototype by using an Amazon-qualified development kit that supports the Smart Screen SDK, such as the following kits:

 The following diagram illustrates the data flows between components that comprise the Alexa Smart Screen SDK.

 - AVS Device SDK

 - The SDK for Alexa Voice Service, which implements Alexa intelligent voice control functionality.

 - The agents that handle Alexa-driven interactions; specifically directives and events.
 Each capability agent corresponds to a specific interface exposed by the Alexa Smart Screen API.
 These include the following interfaces:

 AlexaPresentation— The interface for rendering Alexa Presentation Language (APL) documents.